-Consistent with Gaston County School's policy, HST allows students to possess cell phones and other electronics (including MP3 players, air pods, headphones, radios, tape and CD players, beepers, electronic games, etc.) on campus.
-However, these items are to remain out of sight during the school day.
+Consistent with Gaston County School's policy, HST allows students to possess cell phones and other electronics (including laptops, air pods, headphones, electronic games, etc.) on campus.
+However, these items are to remain in the specified areas for each classroom (designated by each teacher).
 If a cell phone or other electronic device disrupts the learning process or you are using the phone anytime during the regular school day, the cell phone will be taken, placed in the main office, and returned to a parent.
 Repeat violations of this policy will result in disciplinary action, including suspension from school.